“Old Dog” Vestibular Disease and Treatment

-If you have an older dog, they could have a condition called idiopathic vestibular disease.
+If you have an older dog, they could have a condition called idiopathic “old dog” vestibular disease.
 Here's everything you need to know.

-When a dog suddenly starts walking like a drunken sailor, with their head tilted, many pet parents assume it's due to a stroke or seizure.
-Some even think it's a brain tumor.
-And while it’s natural to think the worst when these symptoms arise, they — along with some other disturbing signs — can also indicate a much less serious condition called idiopathic (meaning unknown cause) vestibular disease in dogs.
+When an old dog suddenly starts walking like a drunken sailor, with their head tilted, many pet parents assume it’s due to a stroke or seizure.
+Some even think it’s a brain tumor.
+And while it’s natural to think the worst when these symptoms arise, they — along with some other disturbing signs — can also indicate a much less serious condition called idiopathic vestibular disease in dogs.
 It looks really bad, but it often improves on its own with little or no treatment.

 What Are the Symptoms of Vestibular Disease in Dogs?